 When new technologies are introduced, there often comes a period of uncertainties and adjustments.
-More often than not, the technological advancement eventually results in improved accuracy, a reduction in operational expenditures, and increased profits.
+More often than not, technological advancements eventually result in improved accuracy, a reduction in operational expenditures, and increased profits.

 The FMCSA’s ELD mandate saw a similar trend.
 Some drivers and carriers were not so sure about the mandate when it was first introduced.
-Trucking companies are now seeing the various benefits that electronic logging devices have.
+Trucking companies now recognize the various benefits that electronic logging devices have.

 In this blog post, we share what the executive of a long-haul carrier and an owner-operator have to say about ELDs, the ELD mandate, and the future of the trucking industry.